uh-joan/uh-joan.github.io/index.md

 I am a passionate, enthusiastic UX researcher and product designer with programming skills and academic background who enjoys working in a challenging environment.

+I embrace user feedback and usage data to help the business balancing the user experience strategy and business goals.
 I make sure to keep up to date with the latest technology and best practices to create the best possible experience for users.

 I am comfortable both leading and working in a multidisciplinary and international team, listening and learning from my colleagues.
 I constantly strive to improve my skills and share what I have learned with others, and best of all have fun! 😛